lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in C
 The intention of this repository is to provide a framework in C which mirrors that of the Arduino framework.
 This allows a student to program the ATmega328P using C in a relatively familar context.
 The value of programming the ATmega328P in C is that it is easier to understand some of the C concepts using an 8-bit processor as compared to programming in C on a PC.
-It also allows someone to learn how to program an embedded microcontroller in an easier environment than one like the Raspberry Pi Pico (32-bit microcontoller).
+It also allows someone to learn how to program an embedded microcontroller in an easier environment than one like the Raspberry Pi Pico (32-bit microcontroller).

 In order to use this framework, one must install the avr-gcc tool chain appropriate for their platform (Linux, macOS, or Windows).
 The directions to do so is [here](https://wellys.com/posts/avr_c_setup/).
 ## Arduino Framework  and standard C Replacement Routines